gleb-kun/ASEmoji/README.md

 target_link_libraries(${PROJECT_NAME} ASEmoji)
 ```

-In this case, the `ASEmoji` subdirectory was placed to the root folder of the project.
+In this case, the `ASEmoji` subdirectory was placed to the root folder of your project.
 Accordingly, in this case, you can use the library as follows:

 ```C++